TROG111/Recipes/README.md

 5) Next copy the content of the latest Server file in this repository (again using the LUA Paste Cope in game function) into the second PB (server PB).

-6) Finally, we need to link the screens and databanks to the third PB, in the following order: core,  menu databank, screen 1, 2, 3, and the cooms databank
+6) Finally, we need to link the screens and databanks to the third PB, in the following order: core,  menu databank, screen 1, 2, 3, and the comms databank

-7) Then copy the content of the latest Client file in this repository (again using the LUA Paste Cope in game function) into the third PB (client PB).
+7) Then copy the content of the latest Client file in this repository (again using the LUA Paste Copy in game function) into the third PB (client PB).

 # Running the Application